istio/istio.io/content/en/docs/setup/prep/requirements/index.md

 - setup
 ---

-To be a part of an Istio service mesh, pods and services in a Kubernetes cluster must satisfy the following requirements:
+To be part of a mesh, Kubernetes pods and services must satisfy the following
+requirements:

 - **Named service ports**: Service ports must be named.
 The port name key/value pairs must have the following syntax: `name: <protocol>[-<suffix>]`.
 See